 The EDS comes with postural orthostatic tachycardia syndrome (POTS or dysautonomia), where the blood vessels don't behave.
 When I stand, my blood pools in my legs and doesn't return to my heart or brain.
 Nuff said.

 Most people are familiar with autism, but not as much with the type I have, Asperger's syndrome.
 It's a highly functional form.
 I still don't know how to human, and adulting is hard.
 I literally had to take classes on how to act like a human being.
 The only time I can handle crowds is when I'm on stage, hilariously.

-Because of my conditions, I started attending Kaplan University, now Purdue University Global, then adopted the Ketogenic lifestyle.
-I lost 125 lbs (57 kg), reversed multiple diseases (not the above ones, they're genetic mutations), and my broken self is more manageable now that I can actually reach my toes.
+Because of my conditions, I started attending Kaplan University, now Purdue University Global.
+At some point while poking around healthy diets, I adopted the Ketogenic lifestyle.
+I lost almost 200 lbs (91 kg), reversed multiple diseases (not the above ones, they're genetic mutations), and my broken self is more manageable now that I can actually reach my toes.
 My dive into the world of science came about after a near-death experience where I lost a large portion of blood volume and felt mortality in the form of excruciating pain from my intestines rupturing before I lost consciousness, then I woke to exhaustion from the blood loss and terror knowing I was nearly on my deathbed in that moment.
 This is what my scholarly articles will be on, with access to the supporting evidence for anyone who is curious.

 Background art is the property of

-Check out his stuff, it is truly amazing.
+Check out their stuff, it is truly amazing.